What are global firms with presence in Israel doing after Hamas attack

 The biopharmaceutical company said it was monitoring the situation in Israel and maintaining a supply of medicines for patients in the region.

+The world's largest maker of generic drugs said production remains largely unaffected and that it maintains contingency plans with backup production locations for key products.

+Teva said it currently does not expect a meaningful impact on its business or financial and operational performance.
+The company's sales in Israel account for just 2% of its global revenue, while production in the country constitutes less than 8% of total global manufacturing in dollars terms.

-(Reporting by Priyamvada C, Mehr Bedi, Ananya Mariam Rajesh, Khushi Mandowara, Jaiveer Singh Shekhawat, Samrhitha Arunasalam in Bengaluru and Helen Reid in London; Editing by Sriraj Kalluvila, Shounak Dasgupta, Shinjini Ganguli and Anil D'Silva)
+(Reporting by Priyamvada C, Mehr Bedi, Nathan Gomes, Ananya Mariam Rajesh, Khushi Mandowara, Jaiveer Singh Shekhawat, Samrhitha Arunasalam and Niket Nishant in Bengaluru and Helen Reid in London; Editing by Sriraj Kalluvila, Shounak Dasgupta, Shinjini Ganguli, Anil D'Silva and Maju Samuel)